Building your personal brand: a graduate’s guide

 - Keep it simple.
 A functional, smart logo or design can help link all of your output, while the same style of writing throughout your networks and documents can help tie all of your work together.

 - Tried and tested.
 Some fonts and even some colours do not translate between operating systems.
 Stick to black, Arial and Times New Roman.
 You can get creative in other ways.
+Keep in mind that employers will often print of CVs in black and white, so make sure that you don't waste time on a design that will be illegible as a physical copy.

 In the world of marketing, you have to look sharp at all stages of recruitment.
 Don’t underestimate the value of your degree, but a good image shows attention to detail.
+You can find out more about what to wear (and, perhaps more importantly, what not to wear) at interviews by reading our advice on how you can 'dress for success'.

 - Keep it consistent!
 You don’t have to wear the same suit to every stage of the process, but you should at least be recognisable at the second meeting.
 Avoid dyeing your hair or getting a new set of piercings until after you’re hired.